TomRadford/TomRadford/README.md

 👋 Hi, I’m @TomRadford

-👀 I’m interested in creating useful application through fullstack development 🌱 I’m currently learning to create and test REST API's and interact with them through SPA's build with React.
+👀 I’m interested in creating useful application through fullstack development

+🌱 I’m currently learning to create and test API's with Node and interact with them through SPA's built with React

 💞️ I’m looking to collaborate on project which aid creatives, particularly within film production.

 📫 How to reach me tom@theradford.com

 <!---